Ada-Developers-Academy/core-unit-1/intro-to-tests/automated-tests.md

 To incorporate testing into our development workflow, our workflow may adjust to this:

 1. Read the feature requirements
-2. Think of scenarios relevant to the feature, and what their expected values would be
+1. Think of scenarios relevant to the feature, and what their expected values would be
-3. Write a test for that scenario
+1. Write a test for that scenario
-4. Implement the code to make that test pass
+1. Implement the code to make that test pass
-5. Create `git` commits when appropriate (at least one)
+1. Create `git` commits when appropriate (at least one)
+1. Refactor
-6. Repeat!
+1. Repeat!

+We will go into more depth on this workflow in the [Test Driven Development lesson](./test-driven-development.md).

 ## Check for Understanding